 Figure 3.
 Relative ATPase activity in presence of 10 µM of 1, 3a, 4b and 6c.
 Solvent control activity was referred to as 100%.
 Data are presented as mean ± SEM, n = 3 or 4 (in case of KSP).
 Data analyzed by one-way ANOVA and post hoc Tukey's test. *** P < 0.001, **** P < 0.0001

 Kinesins utilize ATP to slide along microtubules and therefore their activity can be assessed by measuring the ATP hydrolysis rate.
 Since 1 is known to be a specific inhibitor of KSP activity, we tested compounds 3a, 4b and 6c in comparison to 1 for their inhibitory activity on KSP at a concentration of 10 µM.
 Kinesin inhibition was determined with the Kinesin ATPase Endpoint Biochem Kit (see Supporting Information for details).
 The residual KSP ATPase activity was two times lower in case of ferrocenyl analogs (3a – 7.2%, 4b – 8.8% and 6c – 9.8%) than in case of 1 (18.7%) (Figure 3).
-To assess whether such effects were selective towards KSP, we used also other motor proteins, kinesin 4 family motor (KIF4A), kinesin-like protein KIF23 and mitotic centromere-associated kinesin (MCAK).
-None of the compounds inhibited these other proteins which implies that the investigated modifications of the core structure do not alter the specificity of monastrol analogs.
+To assess whether such effects were selective towards KSP, we used also other motor proteins, kinesin 4 family motor (KIF4A), kinesin-like protein KIF23 and mitotic centromere-associated kinesin (MCAK) but none of the compounds inhibited these proteins.
+It must be stressed here that the nucleotide binding sequence of all four proteins is highly conserved as revealed by the UniProt alignment tool.
+It is therefore unlikely that the compounds interact with the ATP-binding domain of KSP in which case they would inhibit all the other proteins too.
+Thus, it must be implied that the investigated modifications of the core structure do not alter the specificity of the monastrol analogs.